Froland Municipality: Administrative history

-On 1 January 1970, the two uninhabited areas of Neset and Råbudal were separated from Froland and transferred to neighboring Birkenes municipality.
-Then on 1 January 1979, the uninhabited Landheia area was transferred from Froland to Birkenes municipality.
-On 1 January 1991, the Dalen area in Birkenes municipality (population: 60) was transferred from Birkenes to Froland municipality.
+On 1 January 1968, the Flateland area of neighboring Åmli Municipality (population: 6) was transferred to Froland Municipality.
+On 1 January 1970, the two uninhabited areas of Neset and Råbudal were separated from Froland Municipality and transferred to neighboring Birkenes Municipality.
+Then on 1 January 1979, the uninhabited Landheia area was transferred from Froland Municipality to Birkenes Municipality.
+On 1 January 1991, the Dalen area in Birkenes Municipality (population: 60) was transferred from Birkenes Municipality to Froland Municipality.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old Froland farm (Fróðaland) since the first Froland Church was built there.
 The first element is the genitive case of the male name Fróði.
 The last element is land which means "land" or "district".

 Coat of arms

 The coat of arms was granted on 17 January 1986.
 The official blazon is "Vert, a squirrel sejant erect argent" (I grønt et sølv ekorn).
 This means the arms have a green field (background) and the charge is a squirrel sitting on its haunches with its front paws raised.
 The squirrel has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field and the squirrel was chosen as a symbol for the forests and wildlife in the municipality.
 The arms were designed by David Rike.
 The municipal flag has the same design as the coat of arms.